GCOOS/erddap2agol/README.md

 ## Additional Functionality

 -Add ERDDAP data to ArcGIS Online with just an ERDDAP DatasetID  <br />
--ERDDAP2AGOL uses information contained within the metadata of the DAS (Data Attribute Structure) to fully populate AGOL item fields. <br />
+-ERDDAP2AGOL uses information contained within the metadata of the DAS (Data Attribute Structure) to fully populate AGOL item fields (Coming soon). <br />
 -Ensure visibility of updates with update logs <br />
--Read configuration file and/or database to identify items for update <br />
+-Use state change or database log query to identify items for update<br />

 ### Attributions
 Update / Overwrite Feature Service v2.1.4 <br />